-- · UX007 is a synthetic triglyceride with a specifically designed chemical composition being studied in an open-label Phase 2 study for the treatment of long-chain fatty acid oxidation disorders, or LC-FAOD, from which interim results were recently reported.
+- UX007 is a synthetic triglyceride with a specifically designed chemical composition being studied in an open-label Phase 2 study for the treatment of long-chain fatty acid oxidation disorders, or LC-FAOD, from which additional data is expected in 2016.
 LC-FAOD is a set of rare metabolic diseases that prevents the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease.
 The Company is planning for a Phase 3 study that it expects to initiate in 2017 after discussions with regulatory authorities. - UX007 is also in a Phase 2 study for the treatment of glucose transporter type-1 deficiency syndrome, or Glut1 DS, a rare metabolic disease of brain energy deficiency that is characterized by seizures, developmental delay, and movement disorder.
-The Phase 2 study in Glut1 DS patients with seizures continues to enroll patients.
-A Phase 3 study in the movement disorder phenotype of Glut1 DS is expected to begin in the second half of 2016 - Aceneuramic acid extended-release, or Ace-ER or UX001, is an extended-release form of aceneuramic acid in a Phase 2 extension study for the treatment of GNE myopathy, a neuromuscular disorder that causes muscle weakness and wasting.
-We initiated a Phase 3 study in May 2015 and filed a Marketing Authorization Application, or MAA, seeking conditional approval from the European Medicines Agency, or EMA, for the use of Ace-ER in the treatment of GNE myopathy, which was accepted for review in October 2015.
-The Committee for Orphan Medicinal Products for Human Use (CHMP) opinion on the conditional marketing authorization application is expected in the second half of 2016, and a decision from the European Commission is expected in the first half of 2017.
+We expect data from the Phase 2 seizure study in the first quarter of 2017.
+A Phase 3 study in the movement disorder phenotype of Glut1 DS is expected to begin by the end of 2016. - Aceneuramic acid extended-release, or Ace-ER or UX001, is an extended-release form of aceneuramic acid in a fully enrolled Phase 3 study for the treatment of GNE myopathy, a neuromuscular disorder that causes muscle weakness and wasting.
+We filed a Marketing Authorization Application, or MAA, seeking conditional approval from the EMA for the use of Ace-ER in the treatment of GNE myopathy based on Phase 2 data.
+The Committee for Medicinal Products for Human Use (CHMP) opinion on the conditional marketing authorization application is expected by the end of 2016, and a decision from the European Commission is expected in the first half of 2017.